Transport in Greater Kuala Lumpur: Monorail

 Previously operated by KL Infrastructure Group, the monorail service in Kuala Lumpur serves as a people mover system within the city.
-It connects the KL Sentral transport hub with the Golden Triangle area of Kuala Lumpur.
+It connects the KL Sentral transport hub with the Golden Triangle area of Kuala Lumpur, and onward towards Titiwangsa, where it meets the Ampang, Sri Petaling and Putrajaya lines.
 The system spans over 8.6 km, with 11 elevated stations, and has 50,000 daily passengers.
 Since November 2007, the monorail service has been taken over by Prasarana Malaysia and merged into the Rapid KL network.